ISP SUMMER UNDERGRADUATE RESEARCH EXPERIENCE (SURE) 2015

 Washington State University

 The Institute for Shock Physics will provide an unparalleled opportunity for talented undergraduate students who want to participate in a 9-week, multidisciplinary Summer Undergraduate Research Experience (SURE) “Materials under Extreme Conditions” in the summer of 2015.
-The application period for SURE 2015 will be announced in the near future, please continue to check the website for up-to-date information.
+The application period for SURE 2015 is November, 2014 through February, 2015 (or until positions are filled).
+Please click here for additional information pertaining to the application process.

 The SURE program goal is to provide undergraduate students in the Physical Sciences and Engineering the opportunity to perform hands-on experiments in a world class research organization.
 Students will have the opportunity to undertake experimental investigations of condensed matter phenomena at extreme conditions.